gruelbox/transaction-outbox/README.md

 - [`TransactionOutbox`](https://www.javadoc.io/static/com.gruelbox/transactionoutbox-core/0.1.57/com/gruelbox/transactionoutbox/TransactionOutbox.html) creates a proxy of `MessageQueue`.
 Any method calls on the proxy are serialized and written to the `TXNO_OUTBOX` table (by default) _in the same transaction_ as the `SaleRepository` call.
 The call returns immediately rather than actually invoking the real method.
 - If the transaction rolls back, so do the serialized requests.
 - Immediately after the transaction is successfully committed, another thread will attempt to make the _real_ call to `MessageQueue` asynchronously.
-- If that call fails, or the application dies before the call is attempted, a [background "mop-up" thread](#set-up-the-background-worker) will re-attempt the call a configurable number of times, with configurable time between each, before [blacklisting](#managing-the-dead-letter-queue) the request and firing and event for it to be investigated (similar to a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue)).
+- If that call fails, or the application dies before the call is attempted, a [background "mop-up" thread](#set-up-the-background-worker) will re-attempt the call a configurable number of times, with configurable time between each, before [blocking](#managing-the-dead-letter-queue) the request and firing and event for it to be investigated (similar to a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue)).
-- Blacklisted requests can be easily [whitelisted](#managing-the-dead-letter-queue) again once the underlying issue is resolved.
+- Blocked requests can be easily [unblocked](#managing-the-dead-letter-queue) again once the underlying issue is resolved.

 Our service is now resilient and explicitly eventually consistent, as long as all three elements (`SaleRepository` and the downstream event handlers) are idempotent, since those messages will be attempted repeatedly until confirmed successful, which means they could occur multiple times.

 If you find yourself wondering _why bother with the queues now_?
 You're quite right.
 As we now have outgoing buffers, we already have most of the benefits of middleware (at least for some use cases).
 We could replace the calls to a message queue with direct queues to the other services' load balancers and switch to a peer-to-peer architecture, if we so choose.

-> Note that for the above example to work, `StockReductionEvent` and `IncomeEvent` need to be whitelisted for serialization.
+> Note that for the above example to work, `StockReductionEvent` and `IncomeEvent` need to be included for serialization.
 See [Configuration reference](#configuration-reference).

 ## Installation